 Capital One: Capital One is fully devoted to small business owners—they even offer lower rates on small business loans to borrowers with existing relationships with the bank.
 Capital One is also a great bank for businesses that have a high number of monthly transactions and cash deposits, since it offers unlimited transactions and a high number of cash deposits.
 Plus, they have some of the simplest business checking and savings accounts on the market.

 Bank of America: Bank of America offers a strong small business lending program and arguably the lowest-cost small business checking accounts, with the most ways to waive monthly account fees.

 Azlo: Azlo isn’t quite a bank—it’s a bank account, backed up by BBVA Compass Bank.
 But if you don’t need the full-service of a brick-and-mortar bank, and really just need a bank account, then Azlo could just be what you’re looking for.
 It offers an all-digital, fee-free checking account designed with LLCs, sole proprietorships, and the smallest of small businesses in mind.
 In addition to standard banking capabilities, Azlo provides additional tools that help users keep track of their expenses even more efficiently.

 No two businesses are alike, so every business owner will want different things from the bank they choose to work with.
 But when you’re on the hunt for the best small business bank, every small business owner should keep these issues top of mind:

-Keeping these criteria in mind, we think Wells Fargo, Chase, Capital One, and Bank of America deserve a spot on the list of best banks for small business.
+Keeping these criteria in mind, we think Wells Fargo, Chase, Capital One, Bank of America and Azlo deserve a spot on the list of best banks for small business.
 Read on to learn why.

 Wells Fargo has about $2 trillion in assets, making it the third-largest bank based on total deposits.
 Despite that huge number, Wells Fargo doesn’t just think big picture: they’re also very focused on small businesses.
 Here’s why Wells Fargo makes the list: